itsrofly/itsrofly/docs/why.md

-# Why a Personal Website is Essential for Your Portfolio and Blog
+# Why a Personal Website is Essential for Your Portfolio

 In today's digital landscape, a strong online presence is no longer just a luxury, it's a necessity.
 For software engineers, creators, and professionals alike, a personal website serves as your digital home base, offering full control over your narrative, showcasing your work, and connecting directly with your audience.